ZHAW-Infosec-Research-Group/DIMBA/README.md

 + Insecure Services
 + Weak JWT

+You can use DIBA in two ways.
+One way is to simply use and analyse the app with the goal to fin vulnerabilities.
+Alternatively, you can use Vulnerabilities.md which provides some guidance for all the vulnerabilities and corresponding exploitation goals to achieve.

-Additionally we have written a solution document which describes all the vulnerabilities in detail with steps to exploit and how to fix them.
+% Additionally we have written a solution document which describes all the vulnerabilities in detail with steps to exploit and how to fix them. %

 ## Usage
 ### Prerequisites